 Sketchup is a Designer's Friend

 When Sketchup was first created, the philosophy behind its development was to create an intuitive 3d sketch pad.
-Indeed once you master the Sketchup toolset, developing 3d models feels very natural, almost like drawing with a pen and paper.
+Indeed once you master the Sketchup toolset, developing 3d models feels very natural, and almost like drawing with a pen and paper.
 Revit and Archicad are no contest for Sketchup when it comes to concept design.
-Their user interfaces and tools are designed specifically for technical drawing and modelling of building construction, and their processes are complex and difficult to master.
-This is why many major design-based architecture firms around the world start their building design concepts in Sketchup.
+Their user interfaces and tools are designed specifically for technical drawing and modelling of building construction; their processes are complex and difficult to master.
+This is the reason many major design-based architecture firms around the world turn to Sketchup in the initial concept stages of building design.
+It should also be noted that Sketchup is popular with 3d designers from all fields, from joiners and furniture designers to landscape architects, industrial designers and town planners.
+The versitility of Sketchup is unmatched!

 Sketchup From Concept to Construction Drawings